thezerothcat/LaMulanaRandomizer/README.txt

 Added Temple of the Sun, Spring in the Sky, Chamber of Extinction, and Temple of Moonlight to possible random starting locations.

+Fixed a bug allowing coin chests to be placed at Surface Map.

 2.27
 -----------------------------
 Included Priest Triton when randomizing NPC/shop doors.
 NPC checks can now have coin chests and removed items.
 Removed non-chest items now give you a weight.